-Losing weight through healthy lifestyle changes, including regular exercise and a balanced, nutritious diet.
+One of the most common symptoms of PCOS is weight gain and difficultly losing weight.
+However, losing weight is possible for people with PCOS, through making healthy lifestyle changes, including regular exercise and following a balanced, nutritious diet.
 When diagnosed with the condition it is usually a good idea to seek advice from a specialist dietitian.
 It is suggested that weight loss of even just 5% may lead to a significant improvement in PCOS symptoms.
-A low glycaemic diet can also help women who have insulin resistance and are therefore more prone to diabetes
+A low glycaemic diet can also help women who have insulin resistance and are therefore more prone to diabetes.

 Hormonal preparations, such as the oral contraceptive pill are usually very helpful for symptoms associated with irregular periods.
 These will also help in reducing the long-term risk of endometrial cancer (cancer of the lining of the womb), which is associated with lack of a regular menstrual cycle.

-Many women with PCOS manage to fall pregnant naturally, but some may need help with medication in order to begin ovulating or to regulate ovulation.
+Although PCOS is the most common cause of infertility in women, many women with PCOS do manage to fall pregnant naturally, while some may need help with medication in order to begin ovulating or to regulate ovulation.
 Clomifene is a medication which works by encouraging the monthly release of an egg from the ovaries and is usually the first option offered to women with PCOS who are trying to conceive.
 Where this is unsuccessful, other medication, such as metformin may be recommended, which is typically used to treat type 2 diabetes.
 Careful monitoring is necessary when ovulation induction drugs are prescribed.